SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 The outgoing/incoming edge alginment depends strongly on the position of the node.

-If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node -from top to bottom or from left to right or vice versa.
+If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node - from top to bottom or from left to right or vice versa.

 If two or more trainrun have the same neighbouring nodes, they are sorted by trainrun